nullscreen/bh/README.md

 How to install
 ==============

-Bh is meant to be included in Rails apps by adding this line to the Gemfile:
+Bh is meant to be included in Ruby apps by adding this line to the Gemfile:

     gem 'bh', '~> 1.1'